prody/ProDy-website/tutorials/signdy_tutorial/overview.rst

    showSignatureVariances(gnms[:, :5], fraction=True, bins=80, alpha=0.7);
    xlabel('Fraction of inverse eigenvalue');

-Finally we save the mode ensemble for later processing:

-.. ipython:: python

-   saveModeEnsemble(gnms, 'PBP-I')

 Spectral overlap and distance
 -------------------------------------------------------------------------------

-Spectral overlap is also known as covariance overlap as defined in [BH02]_.
-Covariance overlap measures the distance between two covariance matrices, but in our case, we will generalize it to calculate the overlap of a subset of the modes (or spectrum).
-We first load the :class:`.ModeEnsemble`:
+Spectral overlap, also known as covariance overlap as defined in [BH02]_, measures the overlap between two covariance matrices, or the overlap of a subset of the modes (a mode spectrum).

 .. ipython:: python

-   gnms = loadModeEnsemble('PBP-I.modeens.npz')

-We calculate the spectral overlap matrix, calculate a tree from its arccosine (to convert the overlap to distance):
+   so_matrix = calcEnsembleSpectralOverlaps(gnms[:, :1])

 .. ipython:: python

-   so_matrix = calcEnsembleSpectralOverlaps(gnms[:, :1])
+   @savefig signdy_dali_so_matrix_mode1.png width=4in
+   showMatrix(so_matrix);

+We can then calculate a tree from its arccosine, which converts the overlaps to distances:

+.. ipython:: python

    labels = gnms.getLabels()
    so_tree = calcTree(names=labels,
                       distance_matrix=arccos(so_matrix),
                       method='upgma')

+This tree can be displaced using the `:func:.showTree` function.
+The default format is ASCII text but we can change it to `plt` to get a figure:

+.. ipython:: python

+   @savefig signdy_dali_so_tree_mode1.png width=4in
+   showTree(so_tree, 'plt');

 We can reorder the spectral overlap matrix using the tree as follows:

 .. ipython:: python

    reordered_so, new_so_indices = reorderMatrix(so_matrix,
                                                 so_tree,
                                                 names=labels)

 Both :class:`.PDBEnsemble` and :class:`.ModeEnsemble` objects can be reordered based on the new indices: